 Tillandsia stricta is a common species in the air plant family, but this doesn’t make them any less special.
 Their versatility makes them a popular choice, and their vibrant blooms make them a beautiful addition to your home.

 Their flowers may be red, pink, blue, or purple.
-Interestingly, the actual flower only lasts one day when it blooms.
-However, the beautiful bracts that these flower sprout from will remain colorful and attractive for weeks.
+Interestingly, the actual flower only lasts one day when the plant blooms.
+However, the beautiful flower bracts remain colorful and attractive for weeks.

 |Botanical Name||Tillandsia stricta|